 What legislation concerning the property market came into effect this year?

 2011 was a big year for regulation change as the Coalition government has sought to ease the housing crisis and stimulate the economy.
-The Draft National Planning Policy framework was released, proposing various changes to the way planning works in the UK, including a reduction of the giant guideline document from 1000 pages down to just 52 and a “presumption in favour of sustainable development” (a complete nonsense commitment and phrase – to read more click here).
-You can find out more about the potential affects of the framework here and about the mixed reaction in our article here.
+The Draft National Planning Policy framework was released, proposing various changes to the way planning works in the UK, including a reduction of the giant guideline document from 1,000 pages down to just 52 – and a presumption in favour of ‘sustainable development’.

-What was the most amusing story to come out of the property market this year?
+What was the most amusing story to come out of the property market in 2011?

-Every month we do an ‘In case you missed it…’ section highlighting what we think was the funniest or most intriguing story to come out of property and construction that month.
-Our favourite from last year must be the story from Bognor Regis in July, where a council worker took 25 minutes, a crane and number of fencing units just to change a light bulb… 10 foot off the ground.
-Read the full story here.
+Our favourite from 2011 must be the story from Bognor Regis in July, where a council worker took 25 minutes, a crane and number of fencing units just to change a light bulb ten feet off the ground.
+Read the full story.